DhananjayAshok/DetectiveGames/BasicTutorial.md

 ## Step 7 (Optional): Making Teleporters
 Theser are objects that allow the player to jump from one spot on the scene to another.
 It is very useful if you want to have 2 closed rooms that the player cannot "walk" between but you want both of them to be accessible in the same scene.( e.g. a pirate ship at sea where the murder happens and the nearest port could both be linked with a teleporter).
 - To do so simply drag the Teleporter prefab onto the scene.
-- Place each of the spots in the desired locations and they are now linked.
+- Place each of the spots P1 and P2 in the desired locations and they are now linked.
-- If you want audio to play when the player teleports add clips in the audioGroup.
+- If you want audio to play when the player teleports add clips in the audioGroups of each teleport location.
+- You can add decoration around the spots P1 and P2 (e.g. a door) if you want to make it more realistic.

 # Making the Court Scene